r0ml/DebugEffects/README.md

 - is there a way to redraw the snapshot when the parameters change?

-- First time the camera is authorized, it fails to appear.
-Restarting the app makes it work.
-Parameterized > MonochromeFade

 - Use scrollPosition instead of ScrollReader

-- Make UI to get Webcam in arguments

 - figure out a way to stack effects (i.e. pre-view effects and post-view effects for the metal views)

 - split filter93 into layer effects and distortion effects -- it is not an extra image argument.

 - possibly changing the info property in layers can resolve the scaling issue in layer effects?  and use it for colore effects?

-- resuming video flashes some other image before resuming (but not in debug mode) -- I think it is aspect ratio recalculation...

-- single stepping doesn't work'

 =================================================================